openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 system where pieces of software can come and go at the whim of network operators, the issues become a mountain of concerns.
 Thankfully in Ziti, a mechanism is provided that abstracts all of these issues.
-To understand how Ziti accomplishes this we have a few more topics to discuss.
+To understand how Ziti accomplishes this, we have a few more topics to discuss.
 In
 [part two](./part-02.a-primer-on-public-key-cryptography.md), we will chip away at those topics by covering public-key cryptography in more